-At the top of the list is listening.
-I positioned it first because I honestly believe it's the most important people skill you can have.
-(See Listening - The No. 1 People Skill.)
+At the top of the list is listening, because I honestly believe it's the most important people skill you can have.

 Also, I've posted several articles about adolescent behavior and what I call "the teen journey."
 In one article I emphasize the three most helpful things parents can offer a teen during this perilous phase of life: unconditional love, people skills and guidance.
 The people skills I recommend for parents are the same eight skills I recommend for coaches - with listening at the top.